 Synonyms: Pararistolochia APNI*

-Description: Woody climbers with young branches ± glabrous to rusty-pubescent.
+Description: Woody climbers or slender vines with young branches ± glabrous to rusty-pubescent.

 Leaves sometimes 3-veined from base, fine venation conspicuous, raised on both surfaces; petiole thickened and twisted, with base expanded into a horizontal ridge extending around the stem; pseudo-stipules absent or sometimes present.